rmsk2/X16_mandelbrot/README.md

 # Limitations at the moment

-- Loading and saving pictures only work with a mounted SD-card image.
+- Loading and saving pictures only works with a mounted SD-card image.
 I am at the moment not sure if I can do anything about that.
 - As I do not have access to real hardware and therefore have to use the X16 emulator it is not 100% sure that the program performs in the same way on a real machine
 - I have not yet tested whether my fixed point math routines are actually faster than the floating point routines